medusajs/medusa/docs/content/features-and-guides/regions-and-currencies/regions.md

 description: 'Learn about what Regions are and how they are used in a Medusa server.
 Regions represent at least one country on the Medusa server.'
 ---

-# Regions Overview
+# Regions Architecture

-In this document, you’ll learn about Regions and their importance in your Medusa server.
+In this document, you’ll learn about the Region entity and its architecture.

 ## Introduction